UCL/STIR/examples/python/projdata_visualisation/README.md

 - PyQT5

 ## Usage
+### Command Line Interface Usage:

 ```
-python $STIR/examples/python/projdata_visualisation/ProjDataVisualisation.py
+python ProjDataVisualisation.py <ProjData filename>
 ```
-where `` is an optional argument of the name of a STIR projection data file.
-This filename can be set in the GUI.
+where `<ProjData filename>` is an optional filename CLI argument.
+Alternatively, this filename can be set in the GUI.

+### Demonstration usage:

+For usage using an existing python session, i.e. with projection data already loaded, see the example `demo_ProjDataVisualisation.py`.